rijdendetreinen/rdt-serviceinfo/README.md

 This software is tested on Debian and Ubuntu Linux.

-Furthermore, you'll need a MySQL server and a Redis instance (they do not to be installed on the same machine).
-A MySQL database is used to store the complete schedule, and the Redis instance is used to lookup the current service schedule and to store real-time updates about services.
+You'll need a MySQL server and a Redis instance (they do not to be installed on the same machine).
+A MySQL database is used to store the complete schedule (called the IFF schedule).
+The Redis instance is used to lookup today's schedule and to store real-time updates about train services.

 To install, run through the following steps: